martifigueres/martifigueres.github.io/index.md

 ## About Me

+Welcome!
 I am a senior at Lehigh University, pursuing a dual Bachelor of Science degree in **Chemical Engineering** and **Integrated Business and Engineering (IBE) Finance**, with a minor in **Economics**.
 I am part of the competitive [IBE Honors Program](https://ibe.lehigh.edu/welcome-lehighs-ibe-honors-program), where I apply a multidisciplinary approach to solving complex engineering and financial challenges.

 <p style="text-align:center;">
   <img class="img-circle" src="images/IBE Headshot.png" alt="Marti Figueres Headshot">